ALovettII/14-challenge/README.md

 #### Backtest the new model to evaluate its performance
+*Answer the following questions: Did this new model pelrorm better or worse than the provided baseline model?
+Did this new model perform better or worse than your tuned trading algorithm?*
 #### Summary of Model Performance
 | Model Name | Accuracy | Cumulative Return |
 | ---------- | -------- | ----------------- |